olgapombo/olgapombo.github.io/preprints.md

 ### Image platforms and archives
 * Pombo, Olga (ed) (2008) [**Lisbon Center for Image in Science and Art (CISA)**](https://arquivo.pt/wayback/20140927010143/http:/lisboncisa.fc.ul.pt/), image platform and archive intending to question the philosophical, scientific and artistic nature of image.
-Created in 2008 in the context of the FCT research project “Image in science and Art” that I proposed and coordinated from 2007 to 2012 (see [**here**](https://www.flickr.com/people/lcisa/) what still remains openly available, after the project’s website was hidden and archived)
+Created in 2008 in the context of the FCT [research project “Image in Science and Art”](https://arquivo.pt/wayback/20140926170450/http:/ica.fc.ul.pt/) that I proposed and coordinated from 2007 to 2012 (see [**here**](https://www.flickr.com/people/lcisa/) what still remains openly available, after the project’s website was [hidden and privately archived](https://cfcul.ciencias.ulisboa.pt/projectos/a-imagem-na-ciencia-e-na-arte/))

 * Pombo, Olga (2006), [**Representações da Leitura** (Representations of Reading)](https://webpages.ciencias.ulisboa.pt/~ommartins/album/index.htm), image platform aimig  to collect and display side by side (pictorial) representations of reading, that is, to create a visual assemblage of diverse forms of thinking the act of reading, its associated gestures, quiet postures, silences, solitudes.